Sagar-Nagpure/Data-Analysis-using-PowerBI/README.md

-Excited to share my latest Data Analysis project!
+• Excited to share my latest Data Analysis project!

-Objective:To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
+• Objective: To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.

 Here's how I approached the project: